-Of the direct suppliers who responded to our survey, the majority indicated that the information they provided in their responses was at a supplier company level or a divisional level relative to the supplier, rather than at a level directly relating to a part number that the supplier provides to us.
-We specifically directed suppliers to designate smelters on the CMRT form, and approximately 530 smelters were identified by our suppliers through this process.
-The RMI's certification efforts are on-going and we review each smelter against its list.
-All the smelters identified by our suppliers in 2020 are certified as Conflict-Free Smelters by the RMI.
-In this regard, our suppliers identified one smelter in our supply chain that is located in a Covered Country, but this supplier has been RMI certified as conflict free.
+Of the direct suppliers who responded to our survey, the majority indicated that the information they provided was at a supplier company level or a divisional level relative to the supplier, rather than at a level directly relating to a part number that the supplier provides to us.
+We specifically directed suppliers to designate smelters on the CMRT form, and approximately 354 smelters were identified by our suppliers through this process.
+The RMI's certification efforts are on-going, and we review each smelter against its list.
+All the smelters identified by our suppliers in 2022 are certified as Conflict-Free Smelters by the RMI.
+In this regard, our suppliers identified one smelter in our supply chain that is in a Covered Country, but that smelter has been RMI certified as conflict free.
 The RMI's smelter certification efforts are on-going, as is our review of the updated lists.